 There are many articles online that introduce the mudras, but I have not found a single guide that really explains what mudras are or how they work, let alone examine the nuances of yoga, Hindu, and Buddhist mudras.

 I want to fill that gap.

 My purpose with The Daily Meditation is to spread meditation and spirituality to a million people.
 If that is a mission you believe in, join me.
 Share this article on Facebook and Twitter, leave a comment, join me on social media and via our newsletter, and let’s bring spirituality to the masses.

 Let’s start from the beginning.
 What are mudras?
 What do we mean when we (for instance), talking about the Apan mudra?

 The yoga hand mudras (hastas) are used mostly in Hatha Yoga as well as meditation, Buddhism and Hinduism.
 They are symbolic gestures that involve various parts of the body.

 For instance, there are mudras that involve the eyes, the body, the breathing organs… and of course there are mudras that use the hands and the fingers.

 The Gyan mudra, meanwhile, brings peace and serenity.
 For all mental states, there is a corresponding mudra.

-So, mudras symbolise states of mind.
+Some mudras, like meditation mudras, symbolise states of mind.
 But not only do meditation mudras symbolise states of mind they also help you access those states of mind.